bloominstituteoftechnology/mongo-films/README.md

   mongoimport --db starwars --collection characters --file characters.json
 ```

-This code imports the _characters_ data into the _characters_ collection of the _starwars_ database.
-Modify to do the same for all six files.
+This code imports the _characters_ data into the _characters_ collection of the _starwars_ database. **Modify the command, changing the collection name and the file name** to import the other JSON files.

 **MongoDB will automatically create the database and the collection**.